BurkovBA/BurkovBA.github.io/content/blog/2021-08-26-1/index.md

 $A A^T = U \Sigma V^T V \Sigma U^T = U \Sigma^2 U^T$

-In both cases of $A^T A$ and $AA^T$ this decomposition is in accordance with properties of a Gram matrix being symmetric and positive-semidefinite: the eigenvectors of both matrices are orthogonal and eigenvalues are non-negative.
+In both cases of $A^T A$ and $AA^T$ this decomposition is consistent with properties of a Gram matrix being symmetric and positive-semidefinite: the eigenvectors of both matrices are orthogonal and eigenvalues are non-negative.

 When I write $\Sigma^2$ note a notation abuse here: in reality we are multiplying rectangular matrices and resulting matrices $\Sigma^2$ are of different dimensionality.
 In $AA^T$ we call $\Sigma^2$ a $3$x$3$ matrix: